FuelLabs/fuel-docs/src/for-developers/rust-sdk.md

 Rust SDK for Fuel.
 It can be used for a variety of things, including but not limited to:

-- Compiling, deploying, and testing Sway contracts;
+- Deploying, and testing Sway contracts;
 - Launching a local Fuel network;
 - Crafting and signing transactions with hand-crafted scripts or contract calls;
 - Generating type-safe Rust bindings of contract methods;